linode/docs/docs/websites/cms/high-availability-wordpress.md

         cd /var/www

-3. Create a folder to hold your website by entering the following command, replacing 'example.com' with your domain name:
+3. Create a folder to hold your website by entering the following command:

         sudo mkdir example.com

-4. Create a set of folders inside the folder you've just created to store your website's files, logs, and backups.
-Enter the following command, replacing `example.com` with your domain name:
+4. Create a set of folders inside the folder you've just created to store your website's files, logs, and backups:

         sudo mkdir example.com/public_html
         sudo mkdir example.com/log

-5. Create the virtual host file for the website by entering the following command.
-Replace the `example.com` in `example.com.conf` with your domain name:
+5. Create the virtual host file for the website by entering the following command:

         sudo nano /etc/apache2/sites-available/example.com.conf

     {:.caution}
     > The file name *must* end with `.conf` in Apache versions 2.4 and later, which Ubuntu 14.04 uses.
 The `.conf` extension is backwards-compatible with earlier versions.

-6. Create the new virtual host file.
-Replace `example.com` with your domain name.
+6. Create the new virtual host file:

     {: .file-excerpt}
     /etc/apache2/sites-available/example.com.conf